 For redundancy purposes the YateHSS/HLR can be configured in a cluster of equal nodes: each subscriber profile operations are replicated in all the other YateHSS/HLRs of the network many to many relationships between the core network, SS7 STP/ Diameter routers, and the YateHSS/HLR nodes eliminate single points of failure from the network

-The YateHSS/HLR supports the following profiles: Wifi, EPC, IMS, CS, PS.
+The YateHSS/HLR supports the following profiles: Wifi, EPS, IMS, CS, PS.
 YateHSS/HLR supports both SS7 MAP and Diameter in a single product, so MVNO subscribers can roam from a 4G network to 2G/3G networks.

 The YateHSS/HLR is an affordable and scalable solution for any operator, please check our price offer on our website and contact us for personalized solutions.

 YateUCN is a cost-efficient and easy to manage core network solution for MVNOs.

 YateUCN implements in software the functions of GMSC and GGSN using Linux OS and Dell servers. supports both SS7 and Diameter protocols uses Yate MMI, a web-based management interface for the core network Yate core network components support JSON API for configuration

 As a GMSC YateUCN uses the HLR to localize the MSC/VLR of the called subscriber and routes the call to the designated MSC/VLR in the MNO network.

 As a GGSN When configured as a GGSN, YateUCN establishes and maintains the IP sessions of the subscriber and routes the IP packets to the SGSN in the MNO network.